rishadappat/ChargerApp/README.md

  It was implemented using drawing paths using Bézier curves.
 Additionally I have added the curves at the beginning and the end of the shape to create the Rounded-cornered curve-notched shape.

  # The dashboard scroll and expanding headerview.
- I was planning to implement 'Collapsible Toolbar Layout' which was available in the older xml based desing in Android.
+ I was planning to implement 'Collapsible Toolbar Layout' which was available in the older xml based design in Android.
 But, nothing similar was available in compose.
-Then I have remembered about Backdrop View which was available in Flutter.
+Then I have remembered about BackdropView which was available in Flutter.
 I was implemented one in my ownproject as well.
 You can find the source code in the blow repository.<br/>
  https://github.com/rishadappat/Bookledge<br/>
  It was available for jetpack compose as well.
 So I have decided to implement it using BackdropScaffold.<br/>
  # The animations